 Not applicable for the product in massive form.

-For fines and dust; clean spills in a manner not to disperse dust into the air.
+For fines and dust; clean spills in a manner that not disperse dust into the air.
 Sweep or scoop up.
-Do not use metallic tools or equipment due to risk of sparking.

-Place in an appropriate container for further handling and disposal according to local rules.
+Place in an appropriate container for further handling and disposal.

 6.4 Reference to other sections